This copycat Starbucks banana bread is so easy to replicate at home. It goes great with a hot cup of coffee or tea!

 - Milk: I used regular milk but you can also use almond milk in this recipe.

 If you want, you can also freeze this recipe.
-To freeze just wrap well in plastic cling wrap and you can freeze for up to three months.
+To freeze just wrap well in a double layer of plastic cling wrap or aluminum foil.
+You can freeze this banana bread for up to three months.

 Other Starbucks lists and recipes: